Orgazmo

 Orgazmo is a 1997 American superhero sex comedy film written, directed and edited by Trey Parker and produced by Matt Stone, Jason McHugh, and Fran Rubel Kuzui.
 It stars Parker, Stone, Dian Bachar, Robyn Lynne, and Michael Dean Jacobs.
-The plot follows Joe Young (Parker), a devout Mormon missionary who, to pay for his and his fiancée's dream wedding and home, hesitantly participates in a pornographic film for an abusive director.
-Orgazmo is Parker and Stone's second film, following 1993's Cannibal!
-The Musical.
+The plot follows Joe Young (Trey Parker), a devout Mormon missionary who, to pay for his and his fiancée's dream wedding and home, acts in a pornographic film as the superhero Orgazmo with his side-kick Choda Boy (Dian Bachar).

+The film was conceived by Trey Parker, with collaborators Matt Stone and Jason McHugh, as a raunchy satire reflecting their own move from Colorado to Hollywood, using the sex industry as a backdrop to heighten its absurdity.
+Though initially met with resistance from major studios, the film was ultimately funded partly by a Japanese porn company and secured distribution through October Films.
+While Orgazmo received mixed reviews, and struggled at the box office after receiving an NC-17 rating from the MPAA, it endures as a cult film among fans of Parker and Stone's South Park.